 It’s clear that to come up with this simple and concise statement, you need to have a full and rigorous understanding of the market, your competitors, what your product can and can’t do, your target consumers, their needs and their pain points, and finally the rationale to support your claim.

-Brand Positioning Basics: What Is Positioning?
+Brand Positioning Basics: Positioning Definition

 The idea first came into life as a result of society being flooded with communication messages.
 Customers are unable to absorb all of these messages.
 The only way to overcome this was to create a clear image able to penetrate the mind of the relevant customers.

-For a long time positioning was associated with communication, as this was the only way to occupy a distinctive and unique place in the mind of your audience.
+For a long time brand positioning was associated with communication, as this was the only way to occupy a distinctive and unique place in the mind of your audience.

 However, this concept developed until positioning became one of the core concepts in any marketing strategy.
 It enables us to define a brand’s target group, and develop the value proposition which appeals to them.